 The current Fair Trade registry includes 164 cooperatives, representing 500,000 members and their families.
 This represents a production of 78.7 million kilograms for 1999.
-Of that coffee, 12.5 million kilograms or 22% was sold on the Fair Trade market.
+Of that coffee, 12.5 million kilograms, or 22% was sold on the Fair Trade market.
 The percentage varies enormously from country to country, and even from one cooperative to another.

 Some of the factors that influence how much a cooperative can sell as Fair Trade are the quality of its coffee, the contacts it has developed with buyers, the popularity of the coffee origin it sells, and many more.

 The slowing down of sales growth of coffee overall in some European countries has caused a bottleneck in the system, and the world is looking to North America, particularly the US, for the next wave of expansion.
-In Canada, sales of certified Fair Trade coffee have grown tremendously since 1998, increasing from 22 metric tons sold to 150 metric tons for the year 2000.
+In Canada, sales of certified Fair Trade coffee have grown tremendously since 1998, increasing from 22 metric tons sold to 150 metric tons in the year 2000.

 QUESTION: More and more consumers are linking personal health to broader environmental and economic issues.
-Growing concern about labeling of genetically modified food is a case in point.
+Growing concern about the labeling of genetically modified food is a case in point.

-Does Fair Trade certification address environmental concerns and their relationships to economic interests?
+Do Fair Trade certification address environmental concerns and their relationships to economic interests?

-In the case of bananas, minimum and process criteria are more defined, with the view of prohibiting certain chemicals and regulating use of others.
+In the case of bananas, minimum and process criteria are more defined, with the view of prohibiting certain chemicals and regulating the use of others.